yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

 - A rate higher than the equilibrium will result in the supply of Euros to exceed the demand, applying a downward pressure in the rate, towards short-term equilibrium.
 - A rate lower than the equilibirum will result in the demand of Eruos to exceed the supply, applying a upward pressure in the rate, towards short-term equilibirum.

-## Indicate macroeconomic variables used for calculating equilibrium FX.
+## 2.2 Macroeconomic variables used for calculating equilibrium FX.

 Macroeconomic variables which affects the demand or supply curve of the one currency, expressed in another will affect the equilibrium FX rate.